AdrienVannson/doreisa-internship/report/report.typ

 When no iterations are prepared in advance (which approximately corresponds to not using the pipelining mechanism), the execution time ultimately starts increasing linearly with the number of nodes.

 As we increase the number of iterations prepared in advance, we notice that the execution time becomes smaller.
 When enough iterations are prepared, the expensive tasks fully overlap with the previous iterations and stop being a bottleneck: the performance stops improving.
-Pipelining over several iterations is necessary since the execution time of the analytic is very short.
-Using a more expensive simulation and analytic would reduce the number of iterations to prepare in advance.
+Pipelining over several iterations is necessary since the execution time of the analysis is very short.
+Using a more expensive simulation and analysis would reduce the number of iterations to prepare in advance.

 With 128 simulation nodes, more than 30000 tasks are executed each second.
 This is an order of magnitude above the peak performance of the Dask centralized scheduler, which can handle at most 4000 tasks per second according to Dask's documentation @dask-actors-motivation.